castiron/FormLogic/README.md

 enters something.
 If the user doesn't enter anything, then the value of `data-message` is shown as an error message after the input element.
 All validations happen when the user submits the form.

-The `data-depends-on` attribute hides this element until the user types 'Samantha' into the field with the name `name`.
+The `data-prompt` attribute hides this element until the user types 'Samantha' into the field with the name `name`.

 ### API